diogob/user_notifier/README.md

 # User Notifier [ ![Codeship Status for diogob/user_notifier](https://codeship.io/projects/1221b8a0-e444-0131-ad0b-02cdfbaffe0d/status)](https://codeship.io/projects/25561) [![Code Climate](https://codeclimate.com/github/diogob/user_notifier.png)](https://codeclimate.com/github/diogob/user_notifier)

-User Notifier creates a very simple pattern to solve event generated notifications for the users of a Rails application It's an engine that will create Model and Mailer objects on the fly as well as a Sidekiq worker to send email in the background.
+User Notifier creates a very simple pattern to store and manage event generated notifications for the users of a Rails application It's an engine that will create Model and Mailer objects on the fly as well as a Sidekiq worker to send email in the background.